-In contrast to the QLFS, Harambee uses real-time data to calculate an employment rate among our candidates.
-Harambee’s overall employment rate is lower than that of the QLFS (although the trends are similar) because we focus on marginalised youth in particular who tend to face higher structural barriers to employment.
-Encouragingly, the employment rate for Harambee youth has been increasing, which reinforces our belief that inclusive solutions to youth unemployment are possible even in a low-growth environment.
+Harambee uses real-time data to calculate an employment rate among the young people it serves.
+Harambee’s overall employment rate is lower than that of the QLFS (although the trends are similar) because we focus on marginalised youth in particular, who tend to face higher structural barriers to employment.

 ** Youth includes all 18-28 years old

 *** Note: Harambee employment rate is much lower than the national employment rate as Harambee does not include the informal sector and specifically targets low-income urban youth excluded from the formal economy.